 With either challenging or positive feedback, this opportunity gives you information about what can be improved and what can be “leaned into” on the positive side.

-There are a few things that can build trust like listening to what your client tells you and then taking actions to further align your team with them.
+A few things can build trust, like listening to what your client tells you and taking action to align your team further.
 Ask, follow up, repeat…a great habit to develop in these challenging times!

 Many of us would prefer to talk to our clients face to face to get feedback, but all too often, this is not possible or uncomfortable for some.
 This is not an excuse to stop asking how your team is doing.
 Adapting and using technology to carry out our goals has been highly successful.
 Online surveys have given us some of the most thoughtful feedback, and we have strengthened our relationships through follow-up video calls for years to come.